 An Optimist’s fibreglass hull is strong, stiff and light - weighing just 35kg.
 If you just have one Optimist to transport then carrying it upside down on standard roof bars is probably easiest.
 The foil bag will lie flat in the boot with the collapsed trolley, while the mast bag (containing mast, boom and sails) will fit in the car interior.

 With wide roof bars (135cm) you can carry the boat and a Rigtube and avoid having the mast bag in the car.
 If you have more than one boat to transpor,t then a box trailer with racks for two or more boats is probably the way to go - these can be picked up second hand.

 You can pick up an old boat, suitable for a beginner for a few hundred pounds.
 Sound, second-hand boats suitable for racing at club, regional and national level are available from around £900-£1,500.
 While boats that are only a year or two old and come with a good sail, may sell for over £2,500.

 A good source of second-hand boats is the UK Optimist Boats, Parts and Kit facebook group.

 6. Competitive racing in large fleets

-Whilst an Optimist is easy to sail, it is relatively difficult to sail really well.
-This allows those sailors to hone their skills and finesse their racing tactics over a long learning curve, on which they will be able to rely througout their racing lives.
-It is of no coincidence that so many of the current, top UK sailors started out in the Optimist fleet and we believe that the class today is the where the stars of tomorrow can be found, competing on start lines that other classes can only dream of - regularly 90 boats in the UK and, at the annualk Easter regatta on Lake Garda (which currently holds the Guinness World Record for the largest regatta in the world) you can find yourself on a start line of nearly 200 boats - quite an experience!
+Whilst an Optimist is easy to sail, it is relatively difficult to sail well.
+This allows young sailors to continue to hone sailing skills and racing tactics on which they will be able to rely througout their lives.
+It is no coincidence that so many of the current, top UK sailors started out in the Optimist fleet and we believe that the class today is the where the stars of tomorrow can be found, competing on start lines that other classes can only dream of - regularly 90 boats in the UK and, at the annual Easter regatta on Lake Garda (which currently holds the Guinness World Record for the largest regatta in the world) you can find yourself on a start line of nearly 200 boats - quite an experience!